-Sample Position is a point within a bit's time.
+Sample position is a point within a bit's time.
 The oscilloscope samples the bit level at this point.
 The sample position is represented by the proportion of "the time from the start of the bit to the sample position" to the "bit time", as shown in the figure below.

-Figure 8.39 Sample Position (LIN Trigger)
+Figure 8.41 Sample Position (LIN Trigger)

-Click or tap the input field of Sample Position to set the sample position of the LIN trigger with the pop-up numeric keypad.
-You can also use the specified knob to set it.
-Its settable range is from 10% to 90%.
+Click or tap the input field of Sample Position to set it by using the pop-up numeric keypad.
+You can also use the specified multifunction knob to set the value.
+The settable range is from 10% to 90%.

-Click or tap the drop-down button of When to set the desired trigger condition.
+Click or tap the drop-down button of When to select the desired trigger condition.

 - Sync: triggers on the last bit of the sync field. - ID: triggers when the frames with the specified ID are found.
-Click or tap the input field of ID to set ID value with the pop-up numeric keypad.
-You can also use the specified knob to set it. - Data: triggers when the data that meet the preset conditions are found. - Click or tap the input field of Data, and then the "Format" interface is displayed.
+Click or tap the input field of ID, and then use the pop-up numeric keypad to set ID.
+You can also use the corresponding multifunction knob to set the value. - Data: triggers when the data that meet the preset conditions are found. - Click or tap the input field of Data, and then the "Format" interface is displayed.
 You can set the data bit that needs to be operated on.
-For details, refer to descriptions in I2C Trigger. - Click or tap the input field of Bytes to set the length of data with the popup numeric keypad.
-You can also use the specified knob to set it.
-Its range is from 1 to 8.

-• Data&ID: triggers when the frames with the specified ID and data that meet the preset conditions are both found.

-When Data&ID is selected, you need to set the Data, Bytes, and ID.

-- Sleep: triggers when the sleep frame is found. - Wakeup: triggers when the wakeup frame is found. - Error: triggers on the specified type of error frame.
+For details, refer to descriptions in I2C Trigger. - Click or tap the input field of Bytes, and then use the pop-up numeric keypad to set the length of the data.
+You can also use the corresponding multifunction knob to set the value.
+Its range is from 1 to 8. - Data&ID: triggers when the frames with the specified ID and data that meet the preset conditions are both found. - When Data&ID is selected, you need to set the Data, Bytes, and ID. - Sleep: triggers when the sleep frame is found. - Wakeup: triggers when the wakeup frame is found. - Error: triggers on the specified type of error frame.
 Click or tap the drop-down button of Error Type to select the error type: Sync, Even Odd, or Check Sum.